GUIDE 2025

 Splunk press release

 Press releases are formal documents issued by an organization or agency to share news or to make an announcement.
-The idea is to set a precedent for releasing any key piece of information in a follow-up press conference, news release, or on a social media channel.
+The idea is to set a precedent for releasing any key information in a follow-up press conference, news release, or social media channel.

 The press release emphasizes why the information is important to the general public and customers.
 It’s a fact-based document and includes multiple direct quotes from major company stakeholders, such as the CEO.

-Usually, press releases have a very specific writing process.
+Usually, press releases have a particular writing process.
 Depending on the feasibility, they may have an executive summary or follow the universal press release format.

 You can find several examples of press releases from major companies like Microsoft and Nestle here, along with some writing tips.